SmartRecipe/SmartRecipeRecommender/Frontend/README.md

 ### User Sign Up API

-New users need to be able to sign up to the application.
-The backend API should accept following arguments and return with a new unique user id.
+New users create their accounts using this API.
+Requires backend server to accepet following arguments.

 * email
 * password

+Sign Up results in creating a new account and signing in the new user at the same time.

 ### User Sign In API

-Requires user to sign in to the frontend application first.
-Requires server to accepet following arguments.
+Existing users sign in to the application using this API.
+Requires backend server to accepet following arguments.

 * email
 * password

-The server should return the status of the request along with a unique user id on success.
+The server should return the status of the request along with a unique user id and a session id when Sign In succeeds.

 ## Installation & Usage